 Many of them offer differing types of apparel, even within the same categories, women’s shirts for example.
 There are TONS of different types of women’s shirts.
 They may offer different brands, styles, cuts, and more.
 And for differing prices.

-That’s why it’s important to use more than one print on demand service.
+That’s why it can be so helpful to use more than one print on demand service.
 That way, you can comparison shop and pick various services depending on the product you’re looking for.

 That’s why I HIGHLY suggest having both a Printful account and a Printify account, if not more.
-Printful and Printify at the very least.
-As you can see from what we just talked about, the companies work in slightly different ways.
+As you can see from what we just talked about, print on demand companies work in different ways.
 Depending on what products you’re creating, you may want to go with one platform or the other.

 Luckily, it’s easy to integrate your Etsy store with both platforms.
 To find out more, read my post about using both Printful and Printify at the same time.